12 Common Instagram Scams and How To Spot Them

 Beware of sharing personal info

 It’s surprising how many people freely give away their personal information online.
-If you want to protect yourself from scams, consider sharing less and being more guarded overall with what you tell the internet.
+If you want to protect yourself from scams, consider sharing less and being more guarded overall about what you share on the internet.

-Also, make sure you don’t volunteer additional information to anyone soliciting you over Instagram or other social media apps.
-Instagram’s parent company, Meta, which also owns Facebook and WhatsApp, has been criticized by the Federal Trade Commission and federal government for not doing enough to protect users from scams.
+Also, make sure you don’t volunteer any additional information to anyone who solicits you on Instagram or other social media apps.
+Instagram’s parent company, Meta, which also owns Facebook and WhatsApp, has been criticized by the Federal Trade Commission and the federal government for not doing enough to protect users from scams.
 It’s up to you to protect your information.

 Avoid shopping on social media platforms